adoptium/temurin-build/FAQ.md

 ## How to add a new variant

-Simply modify the [pipeline files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/build) as well as any environment-specific change syou need to make in the [platform files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations)
+First you will need to add support into the [pipeline files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/build) as well as any environment-specific change syou need to make in the [platform files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations)
+For an example, see [this PR where Dragonwell was added](https://github.com/AdoptOpenJDK/openjdk-build/pull/2051/files) For more information on other changes required, see [this document](https://github.com/AdoptOpenJDK/TSC/wiki/Adding-a-new-build-variant)

-## How do I change the parameters, such as configure flags, for a build
+## How do I change the parameters, such as configure flags, for a jenkins build

 Either
 - Modify the environment files in [platform-specific-configurations](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations)